mbits-mirafra/neovim/README.md

 # Neovim
-This projects seeks to arrange and align different neovim editor plugins together to provide a _fast, seamless and feature-rich_ **IDE(Integrated Development Environment), for Design Verification**.
+This project seeks to arrange and align different neovim editor plugins together to provide a _fast, seamless and feature-rich_ **IDE(Integrated Development Environment), for Design Verification**.

 ## Introduction:
 _**Neovim is a hyperextensible Vim-based text editor that seeks to aggressively refactor Vim.**_

 What makes it stand out is the extensive support it provides for <i>[third party plugins](https://github.com/topics/neovim-plugins)</i>.
 And it does so with the help of [Lua scripts](https://neovim.io/doc/user/lua.html).
 This project consists of a custom configuration of NeoVim based on [LazyVim](https://www.lazyvim.org/) and contains LSP (Language Server Protocol) configuration files in compliance with the [best coding practices](https://github.com/muneebullashariff/best_coding_practices) for Design Verification.
-It contains all the features provided LazyVim and more.
+It contains all the features provided by LazyVim and more.

 ## Features:
 ### LazyVim: